LeoPits/OCR-Dot-matrix-text/README.md

 ## TEXT DETECTION wiht CRAFT (Character-Region Awareness For Text detection)

-The code preprocessed the images with OpenCV function for enhanced the text detection with CRAFT with (https://github.com/clovaai/CRAFT-pytorch/blob/master/README.md#craft-character-region-awareness-for-text-detection).
+The code pre-processes images with the OpenCV function to improve text detection with CRAFT with (https://github.com/clovaai/CRAFT-pytorch/blob/master/README.md#craft-character-region-awareness-for-text-detection)
 The weights of pre-train network are available on this link https://drive.google.com/file/d/1Jk4eGD7crsqCCg9C9VjCLkMN3ze8kutZ/view.
 The recognize label  is a string of the text, so the CRAFT parameters are set to find a unique block of text. it is possible to change `--text_threshold`,`--low_text` ,`--link_threshold` to have different detection results, but it is necessary to modify the label and recognition method after.